Cleveland Browns vs. Baltimore Ravens NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Cleveland and its opponents have combined to score more than 42.5 points in six of 12 games this season.
+- Cleveland and its opponents have gone over the current 42.5-point total in six of 12 games this season.

-- The 44 points per game these two squads have surrendered to opponents this season are 1.5 more than the 42.5 total in this contest.
+- Baltimore and its opponents have combined to score more than 42.5 points in five of 12 games this season.

-- The Browns and their opponents have scored an average of 46.7 points per game in 2021, 4.2 more than Sunday's total.
+- Sunday's total is 2.2 points lower than the two team's combined 44.7 points per game average.

-- The 42.5-point over/under for this game is 5.1 points below the 47.6 points per game average total in Ravens games this season.
+- The 42.5-point total for this game is 5.1 points below the 47.6 points per game average total in Ravens games this season.

 Browns stats and trends

-- Cleveland has played 12 games, with five wins against the spread.
+- Cleveland has five wins against the spread in 12 games this year.

-- The Browns have been favored by 3 points or more five times this season and covered the spread in one of them.
+- This season, the Browns have just one against the spread win in five games as a favorite of 3 points or more.

-- Cleveland's games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).
+- Cleveland's games this year have gone over the point total six times in 12 opportunities (50%).

-- Cleveland is 3-2 against the spread and 3-2 overall in games when it scores more than 21.7 points.
+- Cleveland is 3-2 against the spread and 3-2 overall this season when the team notches more than 21.7 points.

-- Cleveland is 4-1 against the spread and 3-2 overall when the team totals more than 356.7 yards.

-- The Browns have turned the ball over 13 times this season, three more turnovers than the Ravens have forced (10).
+- The Browns have turned the ball over three more times (13 total) than the Ravens have forced a turnover (10) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Ravens.